ahtamjidi/cam_lid_calib/ReadMe.md

 2- filter the point cloud to only keep the relevant part of the point cloud (field of view of the camera) 3- transform and project point cloud onto image plane.

+For the last part I experimented with `image_transform` package which seemed to be the recommended way of doing it.
+However I had compile problems related to boost which I could not solve.
+I abandoned image_transform to work on something that I can test.